 Instacart employs two kinds of workers: Full-Service Shopper or In-Store Shopper.
 Deciding which type of shopper you want to be will depend heavily on the type of work you are looking for and how much money you want to earn.

 For example, In-Store Shoppers have a cap on how many hours they are allowed to work each week.
-At max, In-Store Shoppers are only allowed to work 29-hours.
-Although the limits on this part-time position may be discouraging, there is a plus side.
-In-Store Shoppers are not required to drive anywhere.
+At max, In-Store Shoppers are allowed to work 29 hours.
+Although the limits on this part-time position may be discouraging, there is a plus side: In-Store Shoppers are not required to drive anywhere.

 In contrast, Full-Service Shoppers complete the orders from start to finish.
 As in, a driver arrives at the grocery store, completes the order by shopping for the items on a given list, and then actually delivers the order to the customer.
 Current couriers and rideshare drivers may feel right at home as Full-Service Shoppers.

 Regardless of which type of shopper you are interested in becoming, working for Instacart has a lot of benefits.
 For starters, shoppers do not have to deal with passengers and they can maintain a flexible schedule while earning extra cash.

 Needless to say, this entry-level position is a great side-hustle option for those seeking a way to have a positive impact.

 Drivers who meet the following requirements should consider working as an Instacart Full-Service Shopper: